korx/Korx.Cycler/README.md

         }
     }

-`initial` is the set of styles for each of the `css` and `js` transitions used for the starting point of the next element.
+`origin` is the set of styles for each of the `css` and `js` transitions used for the starting point of the next element.

     current: {
         css: {